The Definition of Morality

 the rules and precepts for human conduct, by the observance of which [a happy existence] might be, to the greatest extent possible, secured.
 (1861 [2002: 12])

-Among those who use “morality” normatively, virtually all hold that “morality” refers to a code of conduct that applies to all who can understand it and can govern their behavior by it, though many hold that it protects a larger group.
-Among such theorists it is also common to hold that morality should never be overridden.
+Among those who use “morality” normatively, it is common to hold that it is definitional of morality that it should never be overridden.
 That is, it is common to hold that no one should ever violate a moral prohibition or requirement for non-moral reasons.
 This claim is trivial if “should” is taken to mean “morally should”.
 So the claim about moral overridingness is typically understood with “should” meaning “rationally should”, with the result that moral requirements are asserted to be rational requirements.
 Though common, this view is by no means always taken as definitional.
 Sidgwick (1874) despaired of showing that rationality required us to choose morality over egoism, though he certainly did not think rationality required egoism either.
 More explicitly, Gert (2005) held that though moral behavior is always rationally permissible, it is not always rationally required.
 Foot (1972) seems to have held that any reason—and therefore any rational requirement—to act morally would have to stem from a contingent commitment or an objective interest.
 And she also seems to have held that sometimes neither of these sorts of reasons might be available, so that moral behavior might not be rationally required for some agents.
 Finally, moral realists who hold desire-based theories of reasons and formal, means/end theories of rationality sometimes explicitly deny that moral behavior is always even rationally permissible (Goldman 2009), and in fact this seems to be a consequence of Foot’s view as well, though she does not emphasize it.

 Despite the fact that theorists such as Sidgwick, Gert, Foot, and Goldman do not hold that moral behavior is rationally required, they are by no means precluded from using “morality” in the normative sense.
-Using “morality” in the normative sense, and holding that there is such a thing, only entails holding that rational people would put a certain system forward; it does not entail holding that rational people would always be motivated to follow that system themselves.
-But to the degree that a theorist would deny even the claim about endorsement, and hold instead that rational people might not only fail to act morally, but might even reject it as a public system, that theorist is either not using “morality” in a normative sense, or is denying the existence of morality in that sense.
-Such a theorist may also be using “morality” in a descriptive sense, or may not have any particular sense in mind.
+Using “morality” in the normative sense, and holding that there is such a thing, only entails holding that rational people would endorse a certain system; it does not entail holding that rational people would always be motivated to follow that system themselves.
+But to the degree that a theorist would deny even the claim about endorsing the system, that theorist is either not using “morality” in a normative sense, or is denying the existence of morality in that sense.
+Such a theorist may be using “morality” in a descriptive sense, or may not have any particular sense in mind.

-An important example of a moral problem left unsettled by the informal public system of morality is whether fetuses are impartially protected by morality and so whether or under what conditions abortions are allowed.
-There is continuing disagreement among fully informed moral agents about this moral question, even though the legal and political system in the United States has provided fairly clear guidelines about the conditions under which abortion is legally allowed.
-Despite this important and controversial issue, morality, like all informal public systems, presupposes agreement on how to act in most moral situations, e.g., all agree that killing or seriously harming any moral agent requires strong justification in order to be morally allowed.
+Despite the existence of important and controversial moral issues, morality, like all informal public systems, presupposes agreement on how to act in most moral situations, e.g., all agree that killing or seriously harming any moral agent requires strong justification in order to be morally allowed.
 No one thinks it is morally justified to cheat, deceive, injure, or kill a moral agent simply in order to gain sufficient money to take a fantastic vacation.
 Moral matters are often thought to be controversial because everyday decisions, about which there is no controversy, are rarely discussed.
 The amount of agreement concerning what rules are moral rules, and on when it is justified to violate one of these rules, explains why morality can be a public system even though it is an informal system.

 Confusion about the content of morality sometimes arises because morality is not distinguished sufficiently from religion.
 Regarding self-affecting behavior as governed by morality is supported by the idea that we are created by God and are obliged to obey God’s commands, and so may be a holdover from the time when morality was not clearly distinguished from religion.
 This religious holdover might also affect the claim that some sexual practices such as homosexuality are immoral.
 Those who clearly distinguish morality from religion typically do not regard sexual orientation as a moral matter.

 It is possible to hold that having a certain sort of social goal is definitional of morality (Frankena 1963).
 Stephen Toulmin (1950) took it to be the harmony of society.
 Baier (1958) took it to be “the good of everyone alike”.
 Utilitarians sometimes claim it is the production of the greatest good.
 Gert (2005) took it to be the lessening of evil or harm.
-This latter goal may seem to be a significant narrowing of the utilitarian claim, but utilitarians always include the lessening of harm as essential to producing the greatest good and almost all of their examples involve the avoiding or preventing of harm.
+This latter goal may seem to be a significant narrowing of the utilitarian claim, but utilitarians always include the lessening of harm as essential to producing the greatest good, and almost all of their examples involve avoiding or preventing harm.
 It is notable that the paradigm cases of moral rules are those that prohibit causing harm directly or indirectly, such as rules prohibiting killing, causing pain, deceiving, and breaking promises.
-Even those precepts that require or encourage positive action, such as helping the needy, are almost always related to preventing or relieving harms, rather than promoting goods such as pleasure.

 Among the views of moral realists, differences in content are less significant than similarities.
 For all such philosophers, morality prohibits actions such as killing, causing pain, deceiving, and breaking promises.
 For some, morality also requires charitable actions, but failure to act charitably on every possible occasion does not require justification in the same way that any act of killing, causing pain, deceiving, and breaking promises requires justification.
 Both Kant (1785) and Mill (1861) distinguish between duties of perfect obligation and duties of imperfect obligation and regard not harming as the former kind of duty and helping as the latter kind of duty.
 For Gert (2005), morality encourages charitable action, but does not require it; it is always morally good to be charitable, but it is not immoral not to be charitable.